timothymtorres/gh-pages-blog/_posts/2017-10-22-When-to-rewrite-and-when-to-hack.md

   - design
 ---

-When a developer is adding code to their project, a common scenario that will occur is a feature needs to *expand the functionality* of a piece of code beyond the scope of the inital implementation when it was first created.
+When a developer is adding code to their project, a common scenario that will occur is a feature needs to *expand the functionality* of a piece of code beyond the scope of the initial implementation when it was first created.
 There are two ways to address this.

 **Hack or Rewrite?**

 ---

-Over a few months, I had hacked a bunch of quick-fixes for a module that permated across my entire project.
+Over a few months, I had hacked a bunch of quick-fixes for a module that permeated across my entire project.
 It ballooned into nasty code that was a nightmare to maintain and add to.
 I gritted my teeth, and ultimately decided I needed to perform some open heart code surgery to get to the root of the problem.
 Two weeks later and presto, all finished!
 After my rewrite was done, I pondered the 'why' of my actions.
 What affected my decision to rewrite this code, and what were the tradeoffs?

 Thus I have determined an outline relating to the issue.

 ## Why does something need to be rewritten?

 Perhaps due to bad code design, maybe just to have a cleaner syntax, or even performance issues, but a developer needs to write down all the reasons for doing so and the perceived benefits obtained from the rewrite.
-A big factor to consider - rewritting code can be quite time consuming compared to a quick hack which brings me to my next point.
+A big factor to consider - rewriting code can be quite time consuming compared to a quick hack which brings me to my next point.

 ## What is a hack?